-- Employers need to provide appropriate training for the people staffing the screening areas (see screening in engineering controls above). - Designated employees should be selected and trained to screen people who would enter the building (job should not be rotated). - Employers must develop a response plan for how workers direct visitors to not come into the workplace and maintain disinfection for when workers or visitors have been identified as suspected or confirmed or have symptoms of COVID-19. - Staff should self-assess for symptoms prior to entering the location, mid-shift and at the end of the shift. - Employers need to determine all the processes involved in screening including, what screening will be done, how screening areas will be stocked, how screening areas will be cleaned and sanitized and how waste management at these areas will be handled. - Establish a designated area where ill/suspected workers/visitors may wait while either being screened or when they are awaiting to go home.
-That designated area would have dedicated staff & equipment to ensure proper familiarity with putting on and taking off PPE protocols and other safety processes. - For workers who will travel to other locations, employers will need to establish prescreening procedures.
-During screening, workers should also ask about any other person who will be in the area during the appointment and where appropriate, screen this person for COVID-19 using the most recent medical definitions for COVID-19 from the provincial health officers, Ministry of Health and/or Centre for Disease Control.
-This applies to visitors to work sites such as where clients live e.g. offices or residences. - Point of work screening should be performed (following previous steps) if additional people not identified in the original pre-screen are present.
+- Employers need to provide appropriate training for the people staffing the screening areas (see screening in engineering controls above). - Designated employees should be selected and trained to screen people who would enter the building (these jobs should not be rotated). - Employers must develop a response plan for how workers direct visitors to not come into the workplace and maintain disinfection for when workers or visitors have been identified as suspected or confirmed or have symptoms of COVID-19. - Staff should self-assess for symptoms prior to entering the location, mid-shift and at the end of the shift. - Employers need to determine all the processes involved in screening including, what screening will be done, how screening areas will be stocked, how screening areas will be cleaned and sanitized and how waste management at these areas will be handled. - Establish a designated area where ill/suspected workers/visitors may wait while either being screened or when they are waiting to go home.
+That designated area would have dedicated staff and equipment to ensure proper familiarity with putting on and taking off PPE protocols and other safety processes. - For workers who will travel to other locations, employers will need to establish prescreening procedures.
+During screening, workers should also ask about any other person who will be in the area during the appointment and where appropriate, screen this person for COVID-19 using the most recent medical definitions for COVID-19 from provincial health officers, Ministry of Health and / or Centers for Disease Control and Prevention.
+This applies to visitors to work sites such as where clients live (e.g. residential facilities). - Point of work screening should be performed (following previous steps) if additional people not identified in the original pre-screen are present (for example, at the client home).